HenryDavies/WDI-PROJECT-2/README.md

 - Sometimes a new listing will be an update of a previous listing.
 When this happens, I move the price(s) and date(s) from the old version of the listing to a history field in the new listing before deleting the old version from the database

 ##### Acquisition of square foot data
 - **The first 15%**: I scrape the square foot data for the 15% of listings that show the data on the main Zoopla URL.
-Given that the square foot data is always in the same place in the HTML, this is a relatively simple exercise.
+Given that the square foot data is always in the same place in the HTML, this is a relatively simple exercise
 - **The rest of the listings**: Acquiring the rest of the square foot data involves parsing the text off floor plans using the Google Cloud Vision API.
 The process is as follows:
 	- Save all of the floor plans available (excluding the 15%)
 	- Parse the text off them with the Google Cloud Vision API